 If you are purchasing a building in a flood hazard zone, chances are good that the lending institution supplying your mortgage will require flood insurance, minimum to the amount of the loan.
 People paying cash for a building are not required to obtain flood insurance but we would strongly recommend it.

 Buildings away from the water will likely not be considered in a flood hazard area.
 These property owners can still purchase flood insurance at surprisingly inexpensive rates.
 Given that much of New Hampshire is not in a high-risk flood zone, premiums are low.
 According to FEMA, homeowners can insure buildings and contents for as little as $150 a year, while NH business owners can insurance building and contents for as little as $500 a year.
 How much would it cost to clean up after a flood?
 You can be sure it is more than $500.

 At HPM Insurance, we can review the “flood zone” in which your home is located, determine the structure and foundation type and review some coverage options and deductibles with you.
 Each of our risk management specialists are experienced with walking you through the options of NH flood insurance and give you the best coverage and price available.

 We hope that the information provided here has helped you to gain a greater understanding of flood insurance and its importance.
 The various severe storms and flooding that has occurred in New Hampshire over the last decade or so, has made flooding an issue for mortgage lenders, home and business owners.
 That is why it is so important to us that you have the best protection possible.

-The good news is that this product is easily available from HPM Insurance of Milford.
+The good news is that this product is easily available from HPM Insurance formally of Milford and now in Amherst and Bedford.
 Check out the Flood Insurance Quotes section on our website today to find out more and obtain a hassle-free quote from our Flood Insurance Experts.